maitrikjpatel/DevNotes/JS.md

 #### Data-Types

+Distinctions between primitives and objects

-- Primitive data-types
+- A primitive
 	-	All other types are called “primitive” because their values can contain only a single thing (be it a string or a number or whatever).
+	- Is a value of a primitive type.
-	- string, number, boolean, null, undefined, symbol( ES6)
+	- There are 6 primitive types: string, number, boolean, symbol, null and undefined.

-- Non Primitive data-types
-	- Object
+- An object
+	- Is capable of storing multiple values as properties.
+	- Can be created with {}, for instance: {name: "John", age: 30}.
+There are other kinds of objects in JavaScript; functions, for example, are objects.

 #### Typeof